 - What do you personally enjoy most about working here?

-To ensure you know what to expect from an employer, it’s important to be aware of how different management styles can impact your performance at work.
+To determine whether the person you’re meeting with will be a good manager, it’s important to be aware of how different management styles can impact your performance at work.
 Getting a feel for the management style of your prospective supervisor can give you an idea of what a working relationship could look like.
 Ask:

 - How would you define your management style as it relates to your team?